kawansoft/AceQL.Client/README.md

 ## AceQL Server Side compatiblity

-This 1.0 SDK version is compatible with both  server side AceQL HTTP v1.0 and  AceQL HTTP v2.0.
+This 2.0 SDK version is compatible with AceQL HTTP v2.0 server version.
+It does not support previous version AceQL HTTP v1.0.

 ## AceQL C# Client SDK installation